SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

 self_healing
 --------------

 Supplies details on customer ETLs and loads, monitors the execution flow of queries over time, tracks the number of Workers per service, identifies idle Workers, and detects potential issues such as stuck snapshots.
 It is imperative to regularly monitor this data.
-During the Root Cause Analysis (RCA) process, it provides a clear understanding of executed operations at specific times, offering customers guidance on optimal resource allocation, particularly in terms of workers per service.
+During the Root Cause Analysis (RCA) process, it provides a clear understanding of executed operations at specific times, offering customers guidance on optimal resource allocation, particularly in terms of Workers per service.

+Monitoring ``self_healing`` frequently is a best practice to maximize its value.

 .. code-block:: sql

-	SELECT health_check_monitoring('self_healing', 'path/to/my/input.json', 'path/to/where/i/save/logs')
+	SELECT health_check_monitoring('self_healing', 'path/to/my/input.json', 'directory/where/i/save/logs')

 .. list-table:: self_healing Metrics